louisnk/basic_utilities/README.md

 Currently will generate random system data for a given period, either 1 hour or 1 week (options passed in)

 `var datagen = require('path/to/datagen');`

 `var data = datagen.all('week')`

+You can also access each dataset function individually - `var cpu = datagen.cpu()` will return a single random Math value.

 That's it.
-Returns arays for CPU, Disk, RAM, Eth0, Wifi, and can also generate separate data for each core of your CPU, as well as Disk i/o and usage.
+Returns arays for CPU, Disk, RAM, Eth0, Wifi, and Times.
+It can also generate separate data for each core of your CPU, as well as Disk i/o and usage.